Africa Overland Tours Photos

 - More Inclusions - are you comparing options?
 Make sure you know what is included in your tour.
 Some companies do not include park entrance fees or key activities in their pricing.
 We do.

-- 10 countries and dozens of itineraries - our overland program covers virtually all of southern and eastern Africa, with tours lasting from 8-54 days in length.
+- 10 countries and dozens of itineraries - our Yolo overland program covers virtually all of southern and eastern Africa, with tours lasting from 8-54 days in length.

-- Our Trucks - from storage space to easy-access windows and onboard battery charging, our Overland Trucks are built with your comfort, safety and enjoyment in mind.
+- Our Trucks - from storage space to easy-access windows and onboard battery charging, our overland trucks are built with your comfort, safety and enjoyment in mind.

 Your home away from home.
 When the next closest town or park is 6-8 hours away some days, you want to ensure that you'll get there safely and comfortably!
 Our Overland trucks are purpose built for the bumpy, sometimes non-existent, roads of Africa.
 When in Africa, "any truck" won't do.
 You need to know that your truck can multi-task when needed.
 Think of our trucks as your worry-free, safe haven in an unpredictable world.